 - How would you describe your overall opinion of our brand?

-- How has your perception of our brand changed in the past three months?
+- Has your perception of our brand changed in the past three months?

-- How likely would you recommend our brand to a friend or colleague?
+- Would you be likely to recommend our brand to a friend or colleague?

 Want to see this particular survey in action, with the responses included?
 Check out our Brand Awareness Survey Template.